OctaForge/libcubescript/README.md

 https://git.octaforge.org/tools/octastd.git/
 https://github.com/OctaForge/OctaSTD

 Currently the API is unstable and the whole thing is a work in progress.
+It requires C++14, just like OctaSTD does.

 You can compile your application with it like: